mitexleo/fediroma/docs/docs/configuration/howto_database_config.md

   config :pleroma, :instance deleted from the ConfigDB.
   ```

-Now the `config :pleroma, :instance` settings have been removed from the database.
+Now, the `config :pleroma, :instance` settings have been removed from the database.